helidon-io/helidon-examples/examples/imperative/data-jdbc/mysql/README.md

        < etc/schema.sql
 ```

-The command uses the container's `MYSQL_PASSWORD` environment variable without passing the password as a MySQL
+The command reads the password from the container's `MYSQL_PASSWORD` environment variable and sends `etc/schema.sql` to
-command-line argument, and sends `etc/schema.sql` to the MySQL client in the container.
-The script drops the sample
-tables, recreates them and their foreign key, inserts the Pokemon types and sample Pokemon, and commits the sample data.
+the MySQL client.
+The script recreates the sample tables and their foreign key, inserts the Pokemon types and Pokemon,
-If you use a different MySQL setup, run `etc/schema.sql` there as the user the application will use before starting the
-application.

-The container, demo credentials, and MySQL commands in this section are conveniences for running the example.
-Production database provisioning, credential management, storage, and security policies are outside the scope of this
-README.
+and commits the sample data.

+Use your normal provisioning and credential-management practices for any environment beyond this local demo.

 ## Build and Run